Lalita-Garg/Restaurant_Page/readme.md

 # A Simple Resturant HomePage Using HTML and CSS

 ## Overview
-This is second project in the journey of learning HTML and CSS.

 I created this project with the purpose of learning HTML and CSS from scratch .
 This project is created without using flex and flexbox and that helped me learn the concept of positions more clearly.
+This is a simple, static, non-responsive website .

 ## Technologies Used
 - HTML